ART AND HEALTH CARE

 Read more below about “First, Do No Harm” here, and the upcoming workshops that Rynders and her team are planning to launch later this year at Rose Medical Center.

-Nursing wellness is also directly related to patient safety.
+Nursing wellness is directly related to patient safety.
 If our nurses feel seen, heard, and cared for, then so will our patients.
-Through the arts, “First, Do No Harm”, helps others step into the shoes of nurses and see firsthand, some of the difficult choices nurses have to make every day.
+Through art, movement and music, “First, Do No Harm”, helps people step into the shoes of nurses and get a firsthand experience of some of the difficult choices nurses have to make every day.
 Audiences are given a window into understanding the space of caring that nurses have to hold for others, as well as the exhaustion and stress results when these tasks are repeated over and over, without proper support and resources.
 Burnout negatively impacts the health and well being of nurses, as well as their families, patients, and the nursing profession as a whole.

-Many healthcare workers attended the performance and we heard important feedback from them, including on attendee who shared that, “It spoke to the decades I have spent witnessing others’ grief and captured the compassion fatigue we are all vulnerable to feeling.”
+Many healthcare workers attended our debut performance series, and we heard important feedback from them, including one person who said that, “It spoke to the decades I have spent witnessing the grief of others, and captured the compassion fatigue we are all vulnerable to feeling.”

-Overall the nurses in attendance said they felt both seen and heard, as they witnessed their stories being told and brought to life for an audience; nurses said they felt both appreciated and respected for the incredible and difficult work they do daily.
-The general public audience also spoke to having an increased amount of respect for nurses after having a better understanding of what it is that nurses have to do and the magnitude of which their profession requires from them.
+Overall the nurses in attendance said they felt both seen and heard, as they witnessed their stories being told and brought to life for an audience; nurses said they felt appreciated and respected for the incredible and difficult work they do daily.
+The general public audience also spoke to having an increased amount of respect for nurses by gleaning a deeper understanding of what it is that nurses are tasked with in their professions.

 Moving forward, our team of artists and nurses are working together to create The Clinic — a 6-week art based workshop at Rose Medical Center.
-The workshop will be accessible and free to attend for all Rose Medical Center nurses, and driven by a goal to decrease compassion fatigue and burn-out through guided movement, journaling, music, and acting.
-We hope to bring both “First, Do No Harm” and The Clinic to many more hospitals and work with nurses in each hospital we perform in.
+The workshops will be accessible and free to attend for all Rose Medical Center nurses, with programs geared towards decreasing compassion fatigue and burn-out.
+Methods and techniques will be shared with participants, including guided movement, journaling, music, and acting.
+We hope to bring both “First, Do No Harm” and The Clinic to many more hospitals and work in partnership with nurses in each hospital that hosts this work.

 I am excited to see how The Clinic and First, Do No Harm create a culture change in our hospitals and healthcare, as the arts infiltrate our healthcare system.
-The Clinic is arming our nurses with the arts, music, movement, self-care tools, and space to remember their inner healer that is then passed on as compassion and authentic connection with our patients.
+The Clinic is arming our nurses with the arts, music, movement, self-care tools, and space to remember their inner healer.
+The healing can then be passed on through the sharing of deep compassion and authentic connection with our patients.

 All photos by DW Burnett.
 Text edited by Sarah Slater.